JerryZ-20/PerishableDCM-reproduction-Model-training/README.md

 3. Open terminal.
 4. Navigate to the project folder.
 You can drag the folder into the terminal to get the correct path: cd <folder_path>
 5. Type or paste: python -m venv venv (For mac, the code is: python3 -m venv venv)
+6. If operating on a PSU school computer, or an error message popped up fpr step 7 saying "cannot be loaded because running scripts is disabled on this system.", please enter the following in the terminal to enable it: set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
-6. Type or paste: venv\Scripts\Activate.ps1 (For mac, the code is: source venv/bin/activate)
+7. Type or paste: venv\Scripts\Activate.ps1 (For mac, the code is: source venv/bin/activate)
-7. Type or paste: pip install --upgrade pip
+8. Type or paste: pip install --upgrade pip
-8. Install all the requirements: pip install -r requirements.txt
+9. Install all the requirements: pip install -r requirements.txt
-9. Type or paste: python main_example.py (For mac, the code is: python3 main_example.py)
+10. Type or paste: python main_example.py (For mac, the code is: python3 main_example.py)
-10. Once done the last step, there will be total of 1400 days of simulations, it might take 3 to 5 minutes to complete the training.
+11. Once done the last step, there will be total of 1400 days of simulations, it might take 3 to 5 minutes to complete the training.
 Once saved, there should be a file “simulation_dataset.csv” added to the folder.
-11. Type or paste: python train_policy_models.py (For mac, the code is: python3 train_policy_models.py)
+12. Type or paste: python train_policy_models.py (For mac, the code is: python3 train_policy_models.py)
-12. The code will start the model training, the training process may take 10 to 12 minutes.
+13. The code will start the model training, the training process may take 10 to 12 minutes.
 Once trained, there should be “feature_importance_A”, “feature_importance_B”, “training_table_A”, “training_table_B” in the “trained_models” folder to show the results.

 # PerishableDCM